-Generally speaking, SalukiTech can provide a license within 2 business days of your request.
+Generally speaking, SalukiTech can assign licenses and install the software within 2 business days of your request.
 If we are experiencing a rush of orders for this or other software, the process may take slightly longer.

-Check you Adobe Acrobat version under the Help menu and About Adobe Acrobat Reader DC.
+Check your Adobe Acrobat version under the Help menu and About Adobe Acrobat Reader DC.
 To send/originate documents for e-signature(s) you need the continuous version.
-Installing Adobe Acrobat Pro DC can be found in this article.

 Sending a Document for Electronic Signature

 To ensure that you continue receiving our emails, please add email@example.com to your address book or safe list

 1. Open the Adobe Acrobat application on your computer.

 2. Click File in the top left corner of the screen.

 4.Find the PDF you would like to prepare for signatures and double click on the file.

 7. Type in the email address of the individual(s) who will be signing the document.
 The order of the addresses will be the order the document will be sent for signature to each individual.
 Additional fields will appear.
 Modify the subject line and message field if preferred.
 Selecting more options will allow you to set options like reminders.